-- The George Washington Law Review deeply values diversity in both its membership and scholarship.
-The Law Review will extend a significant portion of membership offers through our journal's holistic review process to students who submit outstanding Personal Statements and have reached a certain threshold score on their competition.
-Students may submit a Personal Statement to receive the aforementioned holistic consideration.
-The Personal Statement gives GWLR insight into your individual characteristics and allows us to engage in a holistic review of your potential as a Law Review member. - GWLR evaluates based on: - Written competition score - Holistic review of all application information, including the personal statement and competition scores - Students who are interested in GWLR should rank GWLR first.
+- o The George Washington Law Review is home to a unique group of students whose different backgrounds, experiences, and interests result in a range of legal perspectives that enrich the journal.
+The Law Review employs a holistic review process and will extend a significant portion of membership offers to students who have submitted outstanding personal statements and have reached a certain threshold score on their competition.
+Students may submit a personal statement and/or identity statement to receive the aforementioned holistic consideration.
+The Personal Statement gives GWLR insight into your individual characteristics and allows us to engage in a comprehensive review of your potential as a Law Review member. - GWLR evaluates based on: - Written competition score and GPA - Holistic review of all application information, including the personal statement and competition scores - Students who are interested in GWLR should rank GWLR first.
 GWLR is a general jurisdiction journal so a majority of students tend to rank GWLR first, making it unlikely a student who ranks GWLR lower will have an opportunity to be considered.

-VII.
-JEEL - Journal of Energy and Environmental Law
+6. JEEL - The George Washington Journal of Energy and Environmental Law

 - Supplemental Materials:

 - Interest Statement (optional)

 - Resume (required)

-- o Grade Addendum (optional)
+- Grade Addendum (optional)

 - JEEL selects students based on the following criteria:

 - Competition scores.

 - Holistic review of all application information, including supplemental statements and competition scores.

 - Supplemental materials are weighed heavily.
 JEEL places special emphasis on interest statements and JEEL ranking.

 - JEEL wants Members who want to be on JEEL.
-If you rank JEEL highly (first, second, third, even fourth), you stand a significantly better chance of acceptance than ranking

-JEEL fifth, sixth, seventh, eighth, or ninth.
+If you rank JEEL highly (first, second, third, even fourth), you stand a significantly better chance of acceptance than ranking JEEL fifth, sixth, seventh, eighth, or ninth.
 A high JEEL ranking is extremely important, but it does not guarantee selection.